2.4 - Operational boundary

 For example:

-3️⃣ Identification of indirect emissions and delimitation of the operational boundary
+3️⃣ Identification of indirect emissions and delineation of the operational boundary

 The notion of indirect emissions

-🔎 ISO 14064-1 distinguishes direct emissions (sources controlled by the organisation) from indirect emissions (sources necessary for the organisation's activities).
+🔎 The ISO 14064-1 standard distinguishes direct emissions (sources controlled by the organisation) from indirect emissions (sources necessary for the organisation's activities).

-The Bilan Carbone® method aims to be exhaustive and includes all emitting flows in a carbon-dependency logic, and therefore all direct and indirect emissions.
+The Bilan Carbone® method aims to be exhaustive and includes all emitting flows in a carbon-dependence logic, and therefore all direct and indirect emissions.

 Where do indirect emissions stop?

-• “Do the indirect emissions of a headlight manufacturer include the electrical consumption of the headlight during its use?
-Or also the vehicle's fuel consumption over its lifetime?”
+“Do the indirect emissions of a headlight manufacturer include the electricity consumption of the headlight during its use?
+Or also the fuel consumption of the vehicle over its lifetime?”

-• “Do the indirect emissions of a museum include the travel of foreign tourists?
-Or only prorated to their stay near the museum?”
+“Do the indirect emissions of a museum include the travel of foreign tourists?
+Or only pro rata to their stay near the museum?”

-☑️ The answer to these frequent questions is systematically “ Yes ”.
+☑️ The answer to these frequent questions here is systematically “ Yes ”.

 The extent of the consideration of indirect emissions is determined on a case-by-case basis, for example depending on the sectors of activity.
-The organisation may refer to theappendix to help determine the boundary.
+The organisation may refer to theannex to assist in determining the boundary.

 The notion of significant indirect emissions